Use Email Automation

 So you have the subscribers: now what do you do with them?

 One popular strategy is to send weekly, monthly, or otherwise regularly-scheduled emails to everyone on your list.
-These regular points of contact remind your customers that your business exists (TOMA, Top Of Mind Awareness) and foster positive engagement with your brand.
+These regular points of contact remind your customers that your business exists (TOMA, Top Of Mind Awareness) and foster a positive engagement with your brand.

 In these emails, you might choose to promote upcoming sales, preview new products and services, inform customers of current events in your business or industry, or anything else you think might get recipients excited to buy from you.
 Keep in interesting and relevant to the people receiving them, or they will simply discard these emails.